Disinfectant riff is latest of many Trump science clashes

 WASHINGTON (AP) — What President Donald Trump says and does often flies in the face of mainstream science.
 Coronavirus and the idea of injecting disinfectants is only the latest episode.

 When a rare solar eclipse happened in 2017, astronomers and eye doctors repeatedly warned people not to stare directly at the sun without protection.
-Photos show Trump did anyway.
+Photos show Trump looked anyway.
 He later donned protective glasses.

 For decades, scientists have called climate change a pressing issue, pointing to data, physics and chemistry.
 Trump regularly called it a hoax until recently.
 He also claims that noise from wind turbines — which he refers to as windmills — causes cancer, which is not accurate.
 He’s also claimed that exercise will deplete the finite amount of energy a body has, while doctors tell people that exercise is critical to good health.